Skip to content

 The mechanism: NAD+ and sirtuins

 The anti-aging case is built on the sirtuins — a family of enzymes that depend on NAD+ to function and that regulate metabolism, stress resistance, and DNA repair.
 The foundational thesis is that declining NAD+ leads to reduced sirtuin activity, which in turn drives features of aging 12.
 It's a coherent and well-developed model.
 Crucially, though, this body of work is largely mechanistic and preclinical — built on cell and animal experiments, not human lifespan or healthspan outcomes 12.
-The mechanism explains *why* NAD+ restoration *might* slow aging; it does not demonstrate that it *does* in people.
+The mechanism explains why NAD+ restoration might slow aging; it does not demonstrate that it does in people.
+(This same sirtuin theory is what's used to justify pairing an NAD+ precursor with resveratrol — the so-called "Sinclair stack" — a combination whose human proof we scrutinize in NAD+ and resveratrol: do you need the stack?.)

 The human outcomes are limited